How to file a home insurance claim

 It’s also important that you don’t admit or deny responsibility for the incident or offer monetary compensation to anyone else involved from your own pocket.

-For example, if a fire broke out in your own property and your neighbour’s home suffered smoke damage, don’t offer them any money to cover the damage to their belongings or state that the fire was your fault.
+For example: if a fire broke out in your own property and your neighbour’s home suffered smoke damage, don’t offer them any money to cover the damage to their belongings.
+Likewise, don’t state that the fire was your fault.
 These issues are down to your insurance provider to resolve.

 Do you need receipts for home insurance claims?

 Some insurance providers require receipts for or photographs of lost or damaged items.
 If an insurance provider requires this, you should find it written in your policy documents.
-They tend to use receipts as evidence of how much an item costs from new so that they can calculate how much compensation you should receive.
+They tend to use receipts as evidence of how much an item costs from new, allowing them to calculate how much compensation you should receive.

 For example: if a watch that you bought for £1,000 was stolen, the insurance company needs to know what it’s worth so they don’t overpay or underpay you for it.
 If you don’t have receipts, you may be able to contact your bank for an account statement that shows when you bought the item and for how much.